 - 4.1 Regulatory Services have been the subject of considerable review in recent years.
-The conclusions of influential reports are now being interpreted and applied to regulatory services by their respective governing bodies overseen by the newly appointed Local Better Regulation Office (LBRO). - 4.2 In respect of food safety, the Food Standards Agency reflected these changes through amendments to the Food Law (Code of Practice) England and Food Law (Practice Guidance) England which became available at the end of 2008. - 4.3 The Enforcement Plan embraces the principles of better regulation and will continue to safeguard the health of the local population and contribute to the economic vitality of the city by targeting resources effectively and innovatively to assist food businesses in compliance.
+The conclusions of influential reports are now being interpreted and applied to regulatory services by their respective governing bodies overseen by the Local Better Regulation Office (LBRO). - 4.2 In respect of food safety, the Food Standards Agency reflected these changes through amendments to the Food Law (Code of Practice) England. - 4.3 The Enforcement Plan embraces the principles of better regulation and will continue to safeguard the health of the local population and contribute to the economic vitality of Exeter by targeting resources effectively and innovatively to assist food businesses in compliance.

-5. PROPOSED KEY ACTIVITIES FOR 2009/10
+5. PROPOSED KEY ACTIVITIES FOR 2011/12